gmihaylov/netsuite-chatgpt-chat/README.md

 ## What if ChatGPT refuses to complete requested tasks or produce wrong answers?
 Maybe its seasonal depression?
 ![App Screenshot](screenshots/screenshot9.jpg)

-## Remembering of previous messages / history / preserving context
+## Remembering of previous messages / history / preserving context in ChatGPT
 - Since version 1.1.0, the Service Suitelet is sending back all messages from the previous conversation to the ChatGPT API.
-- Context is preserved by the current user in the JSON file (each system user has its own file).
+- Context is preserved by the current user in the JSON file (each user has its own file).
 - Even if you log out from NetSuite and log in again on the other day, your conversation context will be preserved, and you can ask what you asked previously.

 ![App Screenshot](screenshots/screenshot10.png)
-- History of previous conversation is preserved in the Script Folder in format UserID.json.
+- History of previous conversation with ChatGPT is preserved in the Script Folder in format UserID.json.
 You can delete previous conversation by deleting the JSON file.

 ![App Screenshot](screenshots/screenshot11.png)

-## Example of historical context
+## Example of historical context in ChatGPT
 **USER:** _Please remember my name and always reply with: "<u>**George**</u>, here is your answer:"_

 **ASSISTANT:**